aarati-K/wiscer/README.md

     - Discussions on Intel Software Forum [(1)](https://software.intel.com/en-us/forums/software-tuning-performance-optimization-platform-monitoring/topic/783505) [(2)](https://software.intel.com/en-us/forums/software-tuning-performance-optimization-platform-monitoring/topic/595214)
     - [Intel's Developer Manual Volume 3](https://www.intel.com/content/www/us/en/architecture-and-technology/64-ia-32-architectures-software-developer-system-programming-manual-325384.html) Chapter 18 details how to program and use the PMU for different Intel architecture families.

-## Good practices
+## Good practices <a name="goodpractices"></a>

-* **Dedicated server machine for benchmarking** - This avoids interference from concurrent processes.
+* *Dedicated server machine for benchmarking* - This avoids interference from concurrent processes.
-* **Pin process to a core** - By pinning the process to a core, we can avoid the overhead of task switching if the chosen core is free.
+* *Pin process to a core* - By pinning the process to a core, we can avoid the overhead of task switching if the chosen core is free.
 In our script `run.sh`, we pin the process to core `1` (avoid choosing core `0`).
-* **Disable frequency scaling** - Frequency scaling can be disabled by setting the scaling governor to `performance`:\
+* *Disable frequency scaling* - Set the scaling governor of the chosen core to `performance`:\
 `sudo echo performance > /sys/devices/system/cpu/cpu1/cpufreq/scaling_governor`\
-This mitigates variablity due to changing processor frequency.
+This mitigates variablity in performance due to changing processor frequency.